Bernullys/docker/README.md

             alpine:3.10         Layer - linux base image

         Separate images are downloaded when bringing from DockerHub.
-        Is an advantage because if we nedd to update a version, only different layers are downloaded.
+        Is an advantage because if we need to update a version, only different layers are downloaded.

     How to differentiate an image from a container: